One of the questions I’m often asked by readers, is how to pick a blog niche.

 Simply type in your keyword and you can see whether it’s becoming more or less popular over time.

-It’s best to avoid a topic that’s becoming steadily less popular (unless you have good reason to believe it’s about to capture people’s interest again).
+It’s best to avoid a blog topic that’s becoming steadily less popular (unless you have good reason to believe it’s about to capture people’s interest again).

 If interest in a niche is static, that’s probably fine… but the ideal scenario is a niche that’s trending upward on Google Trends.